Best toy cars with eyes for pretend play

 If you are looking for cute cars for your child with eyes and faces, then it is like looking for a needle in a haystack.
 Or you just happen to come across them.

-Fortunately, there are a number of brands, such as these amazing Vtech Toet Toet cars with a complete garage, which make fun and interactive toy cars with eyes.
+Fortunately, there are a number of brands, such as these amazing Vtech Toet Toet cars with a complete garage, which are fun and interactive toys cars make with eyes.

-In this guide I look at the best toy cars with eyes and what you should pay attention to when purchasing.
+In this guide, I take a look at the best toys cars with eyes and what you should pay attention to when purchasing.

 Let's take a quick look at the top options.
 Then I'll go into more detail about each of these choices.